Whitchurch, Shropshire: Anglo-Saxon times

+It has been suggested that Whitchurch is Weardbyrig, which is the site of a Saxon Burh of Æthelflæd, daughter of Alfred the Great Lady of the Mercians which would have been operational in the early 900s CE.

+Norman and Medieval

 In 1066, Whitchurch was called Westune ('west farmstead'), probably for its location on the western edge of Shropshire, bordering the north Welsh Marches.
 Before the Norman conquest of England, the area had been held by Harold Godwinson.
 After the conquest, Whitchurch's location on the marches would require the Lords of Whitchurch to engage in military activity.

+By the time it was recorded in the Domesday Book (1086), Whitchurch was held by William de Warenne, 1st Earl of Surrey, and Roger de Montgomery.
+It was part of the hundred of Hodnet.
 There was a castle at Whitchurch, possibly built by the same Earl of Surrey, which would predate the birth of Ralph.
 The Domesday Book estimates that the property was worth £10 annually, having been worth £8 in the reign of Edward the Confessor (1042–1066).

-By the time it was recorded in the Domesday Book (1086), Whitchurch was held by William de Warenne, 1st Earl of Surrey, and Roger de Montgomery.
-It was part of the hundred of Hodnet.

 The surrounding hamlets became townships and Dodtune ('the settlement of Dodda's people') is now fully integrated into Whitchurch as Dodington.
 The first church was built on the hill in AD 912.
 After the Norman Conquest a motte and bailey castle and a new white Grinshill stone church were built.
 Westune became Album Monasterium ('White Church').
 The name Whitchurch is from the Middle English for "White Church", referring to a church constructed of white stone in the Norman period.
 The area was also known as Album Monasterium and Blancminster, and the Warennes of Whitchurch were often surnamed de Albo Monasterio in contemporary writings.
 It is supposed that the church was built by William de Warenne, 1st Earl of Surrey.

+During the reign of Henry I in the 12th century, Whitchurch was in the North Division of Bradford Hundred which by the 1820s was referred to as North Bradford Hundred.
+William fitz Ranulf is the earliest individual of the Warenne family recorded as the Lord of Whitchurch, Shropshire, first appearing in the Shropshire Pipe Roll of 1176.
+In 1859, Robert Eyton considered it likely that Ralph, son of William de Warenne, 2nd Earl of Surrey, was the father of William and that he first held that title.
+However, other theories have been put forward.

 In 1377 the Whitchurch estates passed to the Talbot family.
 It was sold by the Talbots to Thomas Egerton, from whom it passed to the earls of Bridgwater and eventually to Earl Brownlow.

+After the Battle of Shrewsbury, the body of Hotspur was taken by Thomas Neville, 5th Baron Furnivall, to Whitchurch for burial.
+However, when rumours circulated that Percy was still alive, the king "had the corpse exhumed and displayed it, propped upright between two millstones, in the market place at Shrewsbury".

+The town was granted market status in the 14th century.